seth-git/atomicglobalmin/readme.txt

 17  8 8 1.2
 18  Maximum inter-atomic distance (angstroms): 3.0

 The header on line 1 specifies the type of algorithm (particle swarm optimization, simulated annealing, etc.).
 It contains the phrase "Input File" for input files and "Resume File" for resume files and "Optimization File" for optimization files.
 The header also contains a version number.
 If you attempt to run an input file that belongs to an older version of the program, you may have to change or insert lines in the input file before it will run.
 The program will specify when lines are missing or need to be changed.
-The path to the energy files on line 4 is the directory where the Gaussian input and output files are stored.
+The path to the energy files on line 4 is the directory where the input and output files for your quantum chemistry package are stored.
 If using a cluster of Linux computers, this should be a directory accessible to all nodes.
-The scratch directory (line 5) is where all Gaussian scratch files are written.
-If running on a cluster, this can be on a local hard drive.
-Log and checkpoint files are copied from here back to the energy files directory (line 4).
+The scratch directory (line 5) is where all scratch files are written.
+When using Gaussian, always specify a scratch directory.
+If running on a cluster, the scratch directory can be on a local hard drive to decrease network traffic.
+Output files are copied from the scratch directory back to the energy files directory (line 4).

 When specifying the number of each structure type to initialize (lines 7-12), keep in mind that atoms are placed in groups each of which is moved and rotated as a "unit" or molecule.
 Each "unit" contains one or more atoms.
 Line 8 indicates that linear structures are initialized so that all atoms are in a 3D box that is 1.2 x 1.2 x 7.0.
 Planar structures are initialized so that centers of mass of each "unit" are on the same plane.
 The fragmented, partially non-fragmented, and completely non-fragmented structures are described informally here.
 For a more precise discussion, see the literature.
 Fragmented structures contain "units" in random locations within the search cube.
 Partially non-fragmented structures are created such that every atom is within the maximum distance of at least one other atom.
 These are called "partially" non-fragmented because two units may be isolated from the rest of the units (further than the maximum distance).
 With completely non-fragmented structures, no two units can be isolated from other units.
 For example, if you started at some unit and could only travel to other units within the maximum distance of that unit, you could travel to any unit.